hanada31/CrashTracker-ArtifactForICSE/CrashTrackerTool/INSTALL.md

 unzip ../FrameworkETS/android11.0.zip -d ../FrameworkETS/android11.0/
 unzip ../FrameworkETS/android12.0.zip -d ../FrameworkETS/android12.0/

-# If unzip failed on windows, use other unzip commands or unzip them manually.
+# If unzip failed on windows, use other commands or unzip them manually.
 ```

 Then, You have two choices:

+**Choice 1:** build and run *CrashTracker* to analyze single apk with java command:

 ```
 # Run the tool